climatefarmers/vegetation-health/README.md

-# EVI Vegetation Index as Ecosystem Health Indicator
+# Agricultural Ecosystem Health Indicator Based on EVI Vegetation Index

 Simple overview of use/purpose.